Slow-growing counterexamples to the strong Eremenko conjecture: Introduction

 and \emph{infinite order} otherwise.
 By~\cite[Theorem~1.2]{rrrs}, the strong Eremenko conjecture holds for any $f\in\classB$ of finite order.

-The function $f$ in~\cite[Theorem~1.1]{rrrs} belongs to the class $\classB$, so its order must be infinite; it can be checked that
+The counterexample $f$ in~\cite[Theorem~1.1]{rrrs} belongs to the class $\classB$, so its order must be infinite; it can be checked that

 for some $ M >1$~\cite[Proposition~8.1]{rrrs}.
-We investigate how close a counterexample to the strong Eremenko conjecture in the class $\classB$ may be to having finite order of growth.
 In~\cite{rrrs}, the authors also discuss, without giving all details of the analysis, certain modifications of the construction.
 Using these, $f$ can be chosen so that~\eqref{eqn:powergrowth} holds for \emph{every} $M>1$; in other words,

 see~\cite[Proposition~8.3]{rrrs} and~\cite[Theorem~1.10]{lasse13}.